microsoft/pxt-common-packages/libs/base/docs/reference/loops/forever.md

 ## Example #example

-Create an mood generator that writes a current mood to the console every `5` seconds.
+Create a mood generator that writes a current mood to the console every `5` seconds.

 ```blocks
 let mood = ["happy", "sad", "joyful", "angry"]